Core Process Psychotherapy - Being in the Now...

 The joint exploration allows us to get in touch with our innermost feelings and tap into the subtle and powerful energies that influence our ways of being in the world.

-This journey can be an empowering experience as we discover a fuller sense of being and new ways of living and relating to others.
+This journey can be an empowering experience as we discover a fuller sense of our being and new ways of living and relating to others.

 I also integrate and draw from other therapeutic approaches, depending on each client 's needs, such as cognitive behavioural therapy ( CBT), dream work and inter-generational work.